steven-ferguson/knex-cleaner/CONTRIBUTING.md

 ### The Easy Way

 By default, Knex-Cleaner runs tests against MySQL, Postgres, and SQLite.
-The easiest way to run the tests is by creating the database using the SQL scripts in the setup folder.
+The easiest way to run the tests is by creating the database using Docker.
+Just run `docker-compose up -d` from the project root.

 ### The Hard Way